Fadyazmy/doi-blog/content/blog/week-8/index.md

 ![Pretty Good Designers](./pgd.png)

 ### <a name="assignment"></a> The assignment for this week
 This week we don't have an assignment to hand in.
-However we were put into groups (which includes [Paul Progby](https://paulbrophy.co.uk/)) for a group project that we'll be working on in parallel to the individual assignments.
+However we were put into groups to work on a group project in parallel to the individual assignments.

 For this group project, I was paired with [Paul Progby](https://paulbrophy.co.uk/), and another designer based in Australia.
 Paul's a brilliant full stack developer turned designer and he's based in the UK.